ksmandersen/CCollections/README.md

 ## Memory management

 CCollections incorporates support for automatic garbage collection using Boehm's garbage collection library.
-Programmers who are new to the C programming language will not need to micro-manage their memory allocations by them selves while expirienced C programmers can take full control and manage their memory manually.
+Programmers who are new to the C programming language will not need to micro-manage their memory allocations by themselves while experienced C programmers can take full control and manage their memory manually.

 ## Installation